corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/BLT/flow-unit-testing/index.md

 ## `overrideDefaultInjectableMock()` function
-The `overrideDefaultInjectableMock` function allows a test author to provide their own mocks for injectable services.
+The `overrideDefaultInjectableMock` function allows you to provide your own mocks for injectable services.
 This is required for when specific mock behaviour is needed rather than what is provided by default.

 ``` Kotlin
 /**